Khooni Katar

 Khooni Katar also called Golden Dagger is a 1931 Indian cinema's action adventure silent film directed by A. R. Kardar.

 The film was also called Sunheri Khanjar and the fifth film to be produced by Kardar for his United Pictures Corporation.
 The film is famous for the debut of the actor-producer-director Nazir.

-The cast included Gul Hamid, Gulzar, M. Ismail, Hiralal, Ghulam Qadir and M. Zahoor.
+The cast included Gul Hamid, Tamancha Jan, M. Ismail, Hiralal, Ghulam Qadir and M. Zahoor.